 - Menopausal symptoms may not occur until later, unless the ovaries have been removed.
 The menopause, which normally occurs at about the age of 50, may arrive a little earlier following a hysterectomy.

-Before the operation friends may warn that you might get fat, grow facial hair, become depressed, and find it difficult to make love properly again.
+Before the operation friends may warn that you might get fat, grow facial hair, become depressed, and nd it dif cult to make love properly again.

-Don’t be afraid to ask about alternatives to hysterectomy such as endometrial ablation or a Mirena coil and don’t agree to the operation until you are sure it is really necessary.
+Don’t be afraid to ask about alternatives to hysterectomy for heavy bleeding, such as endometrial ablation or a Mirena coil and don’t agree to the operation until you understand why it is necessary.

 How will I feel after the operation?

-After the operation you may have an intravenous drip for fluids or sometimes blood.
+After the operation you may have an intravenous drip for uids or occasionally blood.
 You may also have a catheter to drain urine.

 If your operation is performed through an abdominal incision, the wound will be held together with clips or stitches.
+There will still be some stitches with laparoscopic surgery.
 The internal stitches used in vaginal hysterectomy will dissolve naturally.
 The wound will heal in a week or so but internal surgery will take longer.
 This is why the recovery period can take up to twelve weeks.

 There is no reason why you should gain weight after a hysterectomy.